astronomer/docs/learn/airflow-setup-teardown.md

 ![Multiple setups/teardowns](/img/guides/airflow-setup-teardown-multiple_setups_and_teardowns.png)

-#### Parallel setup/teardown groupings
+#### Parallel setup/teardown workflows

 You can have several independent sets of setup and teardown tasks in the same DAG.
-For example, you might have a grouping of tasks that sets up and tears down a cluster and another grouping that sets up and tears down a temporary database.
+For example, you might have a workflow of tasks that sets up and tears down a cluster and another workflow that sets up and tears down a temporary database.

 <Tabs
     defaultValue="decorators"